 Burn My Heart by Beverley Naidoo

 This novel by celebrated author Beverley Naidoo tells a serious story of colonialism in Kenya during the Mau Mau rebellion through the eyes of two boys, Mathew and Mugo; the embodiment of oppressor and oppressed respectively.
-Mathew is the grandson of British colonialists while Mugo is the grandson of Kikuyu farmers whose land was taken by the British goverment and sold to Mathew’s grandfather at a giveaway price.
-The book provides important moral lessons that can be applied in situations where stereotypes, injustices and other discriminatory practices thrive.
+Mathew is the grandson of British colonialists while Mugo is the grandson of Kikuyu farmers whose land was taken by the British government and sold to Mathew’s grandfather at a giveaway price.
+The book provides important moral lessons that can be applied in situations where stereotypes, injustices, and other discriminatory practices thrive.

 Beverley Naidoo grew up in South Africa under apartheid.
 She was detained without trial when she was twenty-one and later went into exile in Britain, where she has since lived.
 She has two former CABA winners, Out of Bounds (2004 ) and No Turning Back (1998)